JonathanD250/airbnb-clone-project/README.md

 ### Product Owner

 - Defines product vision and roadmap.
-- Prioritizes features in the backlog.
+- Prioritises features in the backlog.
 - Acts as the voice of the customer to ensure the product meets user needs.

 ### Scrum Master